US Flag - fm USfamily.net

 An upstairs multi-purpose room in the room has a donated suite of five workstations where Club volunteers are cataloging some ~20,000 photos, slides, and films.
 There is also a small collection of documents and books available for researchers to peruse during museum business hours, Lawshe Memorial Museum (dakotahistory.org).
 And we have over 150 repertoire and maintenance cards - many scanned and linked from this site's computer chapters.

 The Dakota County Historical Society had a grant from the state of Minnesota to solicit exhibit ideas and down select from those ideas to develop specific history poster board topics.
 Retiree volunteer Keith Myhre developed the original listing of history topics in section 3.1, ..., 3.5 below.
 Sixteen exhibit posters were developed under this grant in 2014/15.
-Within the listing are links to those poster pdf files or to chapers on this web site which provide expanded topic details.
+Within the listing are links to those poster pdf files or to chapters on this web site which provide expanded topic details.

 In 2021 an ADA structural enhancement project started, thanks to funding from the Dakota County Board of Commissioners - completion slated for winter of '22/'23.